 Serve on the Advocacy Committee

-This committee made up of Chamber investors meets at the Chamber on the second Wednesday of the month at 8:00am.
-Contact Ryan Reis, Director of Public Affairs, at email@example.com or (863) 688-8551 Ext.
-231 for information as to available opportunities to serve on the committee.
+This committee made up of Chamber investors meets at the Chamber on the second Wednesday of the month at 8:00 am.

-Attend Capitol Connection in Tallahassee with the Chamber
+Attend Capitol Connection to Tallahassee with the Chamber

-Each year during legislative session, the Chamber, along with other business leaders from across Polk County, travels to Tallahassee to share our Legislative Priorities with members of the Polk County Legislative Delegation and other influential elected officials.
-Contact Ryan Reis, Director of Public Affairs, at firstname.lastname@example.org or (863) 688-8551 Ext.
-231, to find out more about attending with us!
+Each year during the Legislative Session, the Chamber, along with other business leaders from across Polk County, travels to Tallahassee to share our Legislative Priorities with members of the Polk County Legislative Delegation and other influential elected officials.

 Volunteer to Speak at a Commission Meeting

-If you can't make our monthly Advocacy Committee meetings but still want to speak up on behalf of our local business community at a meeting before the City of Lakeland or Polk County Commission, we'll get you in the loop!
-We will let you know when opportunities arise.
-Contact Ryan Reis, Director of Public Affairs, at email@example.com or (863) 688-8551 Ext.
-231 and tell him you would be willing to volunteer to speak.
+If you can't make our monthly Advocacy Committee meetings but still want to speak on issues important to our local business community at a meeting before the City of Lakeland or Polk County Commission, we'll get you in the loop!

 Contact your Local Elected Officials